electron/rfcs/text/0003-webcontents-invoke.md

 ## Summary

-This proposal aims to introduce a new two-way IPC pattern that allows calling a renderer process from main process and waiting for the result.
+This proposal aims to introduce a new two-way IPC pattern that allows calling a renderer process from the main process and waiting for the result.
 This will be done by adding `webContents.invoke` paired with `ipcRenderer.handle`.
-This feature will streamline bidirectional communication between the main and renderer processes, eliminating the need for workarounds and third-party libraries.
+This feature will streamline bidirectional communication between the main and renderer processes, eliminating the need for workarounds and third-party libraries!

 ## Motivation

 The current absence of an `invoke/handle` pattern from the main to renderer processes in Electron limits the efficiency and simplicity of inter-process communication.
 While `ipcRenderer.invoke()` allows for asynchronous messaging from renderer to main, a symmetric functionality is missing for the opposite direction.

+Introducing this feature will streamline communication and create cleaner, more maintainable codebases by eliminating the need for boilerplate workarounds or reliance on external libraries.
+The following metrics underscore a demand in the developer community for this feature:

+- Electron issues and PRs where developers have requested this feature multiple times:  [issue #1](https://github.com/electron/electron/issues/40182), [issue #2](https://github.com/electron/electron/issues/25667), [PR](https://github.com/electron/electron/pull/42001#issuecomment-2132298713)
-Introducing this feature will streamline communication and create cleaner, more maintainable codebases by eliminating the need for convoluted workarounds or reliance on external libraries.
-The popularity of 3rd party libraries like [electron-promise-ipc](https://www.npmjs.com/package/electron-promise-ipc), which has peaked at almost 1500 weekly downloads, underscores the real demand in the developer community.
-However, these external solutions often lack robust safeguards against edge cases and may become outdated or incompatible with newer Electron versions, potentially exposing developers to vulnerabilities.
-Developers have also been asking for this feature as documented in this [issue](https://github.com/electron/electron/issues/40182) and this [issue](https://github.com/electron/electron/issues/25667).
+- 3rd party libraries like [electron-promise-ipc](https://www.npmjs.com/package/electron-promise-ipc), which has peaked at almost 1500 weekly downloads.
+Lacks robust safeguards against edge cases and may become outdated or incompatible with newer Electron versions, potentially exposing developers to vulnerabilities.
+- Roughly [169 projects and 378 files](https://github.com/search?q=event.sender.send+path%3Arenderer&type=code) using call-and-response IPC workaround.

 This rfc hopes to implement a more efficient and straightforward communication mechanism between the main and renderer processes, reducing boilerplate code and providing a consistent API across Electron.